 There is no one answer to this question, as it depends on the opinions of both parents and educators.
 Some believe homework should be the same for all ages, while others think it should be adjusted according to the child’s age.

 Those who believe homework should be the same for all ages argue that it builds good study habits and promotes discipline.
-They also argue that all children benefit from review and practice, regardless of age.
+They also argue that all children, regardless of age, benefit from review and practice.

 What should parents do if their child hates doing homework?

 If your child hates doing homework, there are a few things you can do as a parent to help.
 First, try to find out why they hate it.
-Is it because the work is too hard, they don’t understand it, or they don’t like school in general?
+Is it because the work is too hard, they don’t understand it, or they don’t like school?
 Once you know the reason, you can help them to overcome their hatred.

-If the work is too hard, talk to their teacher and see if there is anything that can be done to make it easier.
+If the work is too hard, talk to their teacher and see if anything can be done to make it easier.
 Maybe they need more help at home or in class.
 If they don’t understand it, talk to their teacher and see if there are different ways of explaining the material.
-Sometimes all it takes is for someone to explain things differently for a child to finally “get” it.
+Sometimes, all it takes is for someone to explain things differently for a child to finally “get” it.

 Lastly, if your child doesn’t like school in general, there’s not much you can do about that except try to encourage them as best you can.
 Help them see the positives of school and how homework can be beneficial.

 Explain that it’s essential to do well in school so they can get into a good college and have a successful career.
-Hopefully, with some encouragement from you, they’ll come around and start seeing homework in a new light.
+Hopefully, with your encouragement, they’ll come around and start seeing homework in a new light.